-Ensure that parents have an understanding of the responsibilities placed on the school and staff for safeguarding children.
+The school will endeavour to ensure that parents understand the responsibilities placed on the school and staff for safeguarding children.

-Where reasonably possible schools and colleges should hold more than one emergency contact number for their pupils and students.
+Where reasonably possible schools and colleges should hold more than one emergency contact number for each pupil and student.
+KCSiE (DfE 2021) pg.
+26.